Congratulations Miss Anitha Menon: Plot

 The story is brought to track when SI Rajan Joseph, a friend of Prakash come into the scene and decides to get to the root of the whole issue.
 Observing rightly that the anonymous letter could have been written by any jealous competitor of Prakash, he decides to investigates the reports of Sudheer on the infidelity of Anitha.
 As Rajan Joseph and Sudheer arrive at the orphanage and confront the vicar in charge, it is revealed that contrary to anything that was supposed earlier, the child that ANitha comes to visit regularly is not Anitha's but a child that Prakash had fathered with a father's friend's daughter Seetha.
 Seetha was a bubbly young girl devoted to Prakash's father Sankara Menon and it had transpired once that Prakash impregnated Seetha in the heat of a moment.
 When Sankara Menon realises that she is pregnant, he accepts her as his daughter-in-law and arranges for her delivery, but Seetha dies delivering a baby girl Anu.
 Prakash is unaware that he even fathered a child with Seetha as he was in London and Sankara Menon never informed him once Seetha died.
 Instead, Sankara Menon reveals everything to a devoted Anitha who was earlier betrothed to Prakash, and with her happy consent, proceeds with Prakash's wedding with Anitha, planning to keep Anu's existence a secret from him at least until the birth of a child with Anitha.
 It was in order to conceal this truth from Prakash that Anitha had to resort to move around lying to her husband to meet Anu at the orphanage.

 At this juncture, Franklin, a friend-turned-foe of Prakash spills the beans on Anitha having a child in an orphanage.
 This happens to be the last straw for Prakash who confronts Anitha violently and is about to throw her out of his house, when SI Rajan Joseph promptly interferes and reveals the truth to Prakash.
-Like a typical Malayali husband, Prakash "accepts" Anitha back all starry-eyed once he knows that it is his illicit child rather than hers.

-After a mandatory climax stunt with Franklin and his baddies involving explosives, Prakash and Anitha brings Anu into their family, Sudheer is offered a job at their company and everybody lives happily thereafter.

-No explanation is given as to the epithet "Miss" in the title of the film rather than "Mrs." as would actually have fitted the character of Anitha Menon, even though a frame at the end of the film does show the former word crossed out in favour of the latter.
+Prakash and Anita reconcile after learning the truth and decide to bring Anu home.

+Determined to seize control of Prakash's business, Franklin and his cronies resort to threats against Anu and the children of the orphanage.
+However, their plans are thwarted when Sudheer and Rajan Joseph step in, defeat the villains, and rescue Anu.
+Deeply thankful for their bravery, Prakash rewards Sudheer with a job at his company.